SWENGG4Y2023/SWENGG4Y2023Team07/SRS.md

 ## 5. Non-functional Requirements

 ### 5.1 Performance Requirements:
-The Duolingo application provides a reliable and scalable infrastructure that can handle large volumes of users and traffic.
-The system should also provide high availability, fault tolerance, and disaster recovery capabilities to ensure that the application is always accessible to users and must be optimized for low-bandwidth and high-latency networks.
-It should be designed in such a way, that even scaling up the application, the performance should not be affected.
+- The Duolingo app should have good performance, fast loading times with low latency, and be checked for performance with a large number of users.
+- The app should be optimized for low-bandwidth and high-latency networks, and designed to maintain performance even when scaled up.

 ### 5.2 Safety Requirements:
-The Duolingo application should be designed with safety as a priority, with appropriate safeguards to protect user data and prevent unauthorized access.
-The application should be designed to comply with relevant data privacy and security regulations, such as GDPR and CCPA.
-Before releasing it to a new country, the application should be compliant with the rules and regulations concerned to that country.
-As the application has a large student community, the content and the materials should be always appropriate for the younger audience.
+- The Duolingo app should be designed with appropriate safeguards to protect user data and prevent unauthorized access.
+- The app should comply with relevant data privacy and security regulations, such as GDPR and CCPA.
+- As the application has a large student community, the content and the materials should be always appropriate for the younger audience.

 ### 5.3 Security Requirements:
-Duolingo should be designed to be highly secure, with access controls to prevent unauthorized access, theft, and other security breaches.
-The application should use industry-standard encryption protocols to protect user data both in transit and at rest.
-Security tests should be run regularly to identify potential open vulnerabilities.
+- The Duolingo app should be designed to be highly secure, with access controls and industry-standard encryption protocols.
+- The application should use industry-standard encryption protocols to protect user data both in transit and at rest.

 ### 5.4 Software Quality Attributes:
-Duolingo should be designed to be highly reliable and maintainable, with high-quality code that is easy to read, debug, and modify.
-The application should be designed to be highly scalable and extensible, with the ability to add new features and functionality when required.
-Proper DevOps standards should be maintained to ensure minimal downtime and rapid recovery in the event of a failure or outage.
+- The Duolingo app should be designed to be highly reliable and maintainable, with high-quality code that is easy to read, debug, and modify.
+- The app should be designed to be highly scalable and extensible, with the ability to add new features and functionality.
+- Proper DevOps standards should be maintained to ensure minimal downtime and rapid recovery in the event of a failure or outage.

 ### 5.5 Maintainability Requirements:
-Code should be well structured with clear and consistent naming conventions.
-Architecture should be done in  such a  way  that it ensures ability to easily add, remove, or modify functionality.
-Process should established for version control, code reviews and testing.
-Testing should be done to ensure that changes do not break existing functionality.
-Documentation should be completed with in-depth details with ensures maintainability.
+- Code should be well-structured with clear and consistent naming conventions.
+- Processes should be established for version control, code reviews, and testing.
+- Documentation should be provided with in-depth details for easy maintainability.

 ### 5.6 Reliability Requirements:
-Duolingo app should be designed with fault tolerance and error handling in mind.
-Architectural design should be done which provides ability to recover from unexpected errors or crashes.
-App should be able to handle high levels of traffic and usage.
-From data perspective it should ensure it handles data securely and without data loss.
+- The Duolingo app should be designed with fault tolerance and error handling in mind, with the ability to recover from unexpected errors or crashes.
+- App should be able to handle high levels of traffic and usage.
+- The app should be able to handle high levels of traffic and usage and handle data securely without loss.

 ### 5.7 Interoperability Requirements:
-Duolingo app should be designed to be compatible with other systems and software and operate in a variety of environments and platforms.
-It should be able to exchange data with other systems in a reliable and secure manner.
-During the communication app should adhere to relevant standards and protocols.
-Also should be able to integrate with other systems through APIs or other methods.
+- The Duolingo app should be designed to be compatible with other systems and software, and able to operate in a variety of environments and platforms.
+- It should be able to exchange data with other systems reliably and securely while adhering to relevant standards and protocols.
+- The app should be able to integrate with other systems through APIs or other methods.